 From a birds-eye view, the geometric tortoise’s shell has perfectly patterned black and yellow shapes that give it its name.
 These spirals, stars, and circles are domed across its carapace in a rounded, yet dagger-like formation that is used for defense against predators.
 Fully grown, geometric tortoises reach only five to six inches in length with females being the larger sex.
 Sexual maturity is reached at approximately 10 years and females lay one or more clutches of about 1-5 eggs in spring to early summer in ground nests.
 Hatchlings appear after the first winter rains when the ground has softened, and fresh young annual plants have bloomed.

 The geometric tortoise consumes at least 14 endemic plant species in its diet.
 As these leaves, buds, and shoots pass through the tortoise’s digestive tract, seeds are dispersed across the region.
 This helps create habitats for a variety of species throughout the tortoise’s ecosystem and replenishes its own food source.
 A prime example of how the ebb and flow of nature is a delicate balancing act, this unique environment and the geometric tortoise depend on one another to flourish.
-Now, with nearly 95% of the lowland fynbos ecoregion lost to urban and agricultural expansion, the geometric tortoise is one of the rarest species of tortoise and most threatened reptiles on Earth.
+Now, with nearly 95 percent of the lowland fynbos ecoregion lost to urban and agricultural expansion, the geometric tortoise is one of the rarest species of tortoise and most threatened reptiles on Earth.

 Critically endangered, there are only about 2,000 to 3,000 geometric tortoises estimated to be alive today.
 Its historic range is now reduced to thirty-one habitat fragments but optimistically includes seven reserves.
 As government-run preservation efforts are tied up in bureaucracy, much of the conservation action has been created by public support and privately ran endeavors.
 Now more than ever, it is important to combine these efforts as food, cover, nesting, and the ability to move around in its habitat are four main biological factors vital to the survival of geometric tortoise. is the approach many scientists and conservationists alike are promoting to merge all these projects, an idea which joins organizations and habitats together to create a free-flowing ecosystem and pathway of ideas.